Dianne’s suggests that “connections” is what farmers markets are about. What different kinds of connections are nurtured in markets?

 Farmers markets have been proliferating in urban centres like Toronto, reconnecting consumers to producers, in response to the distancing and alienation of a population that has little sense of where their food comes from.
 They become gathering places both for farmers to connect with other producers and for local residents to recreate a sense of community.

 This video serves as a catalyst for critical discussion about the history of farmers markets, and their potential and limits in the current food system.
-The facilitator’s guide raises questions, suggests field visits, and offers links to other videos, websites, and readings
+The Digging In guide raises questions, suggests field visits, and offers links to other videos, websites, and readings.
+See also the contributions of our Mexican collaborators and of anti-racist food activists in Toronto, who raise critical questions about who is served in farmers markets.